 As you plan and prepare to report in 2020, it is critical to understand the reporting requirements and their impacts in advance to ensure that you are armed and ready to act in the most efficient way for your business.

 This webinar will give you a crucial head start by examining:

 - Steps to determine your reporting obligations

-- Practical recommendations for data gathering and submission
+- and practical recommendations for data gathering and submission.

-Kowalski also develops and presents TSCA-related seminars, webinars and training courses, and co-instructs UL’s TSCA Essentials Training Course.
-He provides TSCA consulting services to both domestic and international customers who want to sell their products in the United States, consulting on all aspects or TSCA.
+Mr. Kowalski also develops and presents TSCA-related seminars, webinars, and training courses, and co-instructs UL’s TSCA Essentials Training Course.
+He provides TSCA consulting services to both domestic and international clients who want to sell their products in the United States, consulting on all aspects or TSCA.

-As a well-known and esteemed TSCA regulatory expert, Kowalski often speaks on the subject at professional society conferences and writes numerous articles for UL’s blog.
+As a well-known and esteemed TSCA regulatory expert, John often speaks on the subject at professional society conferences, and writes numerous articles for UL’s blog.

-Ghassan (Gus) Zughaib is a senior regulatory specialist at UL with over nine years of chemical-based regulatory experience.
+Ghassan (Gus) Zughaib is a Senior Regulatory Specialist at UL with over 9 years of chemical-based regulatory experience.

-Zughaib holds a Bachelor of Science in biology and is fluent in English, Arabic and French.
+Gus holds a B.S. in Biology and is fluent in English, Arabic and French.